NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. An added step which includes how to incorporate cost dependencies between quality requirements.
 The reason to add this step is that dependencies may have a major impact on the estimated cost for other QR.
 The cost to improve the quality level for one QR may imply an improved level of quality for other QR.
 This may lead to a change of other QR cost barriers and which QR to select for the coming release.
 Hence there is a need to incorporate cost dependencies in QUPER model.
 3. Two evaluations of complete version of QUPER model which helps to evaluate QUPER’s applicability.

-QUPER model:
 Two main factors motivated the creation and evolvement of QUPER model is
 1. Direct need identified in industry.
 2. A model for supported release planning of QR was not found in the literature.

-The QUPER model is based on the observations that quality is continuous and non linear.
-It basically includes three types of views [5].

-1. The QUPER benefit view: It includes three breakpoints indicating principal changes in the benefit level with respect to user experience and market value.
-i) The utility breakpoint represents the border between a quality level useless and useful quality. ii) The differentiation breakpoint represents the shift from useful to competitive quality, which makes them have a competitive market proposition. iii) The saturation breakpoint imply a change in quality level from competitive to excessive quality, where higher quality levels have no practical impact on the benefit in the particular usage context considered.
-2. The QUPER cost view includes the notation of cost barriers that represents the non-linear relation between quality and costs.
-3. The QUPER roadmap view combines the benefit and cost views by position the breakpoints and barrier together ordered on the same scale.

 In this paper a detailed guidelines of application of QUPER model is presented in 7 steps by considering an example of quality requirements of a mobile TV.
+And all of these steps are based on the description of the QUPER model discussed in [5].
 Those steps include
 1. Identify candidate QR.
 2. Define scale and unit.
 3. Identify reference levels.